mne-tools/mne-python/doc/install/mne_tools_suite.rst

 - real-time analysis (`MNE-Realtime`_)
 - non-parametric sequential analyses and adaptive sample size determination (`niseq`_)
 - a graphical user interface for multi-subject MEG/EEG analysis with plugin support (`Meggie`_)
+- A method to localize the superficial generators together with their spatial extent using the Maximum Entropy on the Mean (`MEM`_)

 What should I install?
 ^^^^^^^^^^^^^^^^^^^^^^